aspose-pdf/Aspose.PDF-Documentation/net/plugins/chatgpt/_index.md

 lastmod: "2024-02-24"
 ---

-## Generating AI-Powered Chat Responses with PdfChatGpt Plugin
+## Generating AI-Powered Chat Responses with ChatGpt Plugin

 Have you ever wanted to enhance your PDF documents with AI-generated chat responses?
 Look no further!
-In this guide, we'll walk you through the process of integrating the powerful PdfChatGpt plugin into your C# application.
+In this guide, we'll walk you through the process of integrating the powerful ChatGpt plugin into your C# application.
 With just a few simple steps, you'll be generating engaging chat responses effortlessly.

 ## Prerequisites